CartoDB/documentation/app/content/angular/getting-started.md

     </li>
 </ul>

-This guide follows an step-by-step approach using the mentioned example as reference.
+This guide follows a step-by-step approach using the mentioned example as reference.
 To download and execute the example, start by cloning the repository:

 ```shell
 git clone git@github.com:CartoDB/viz-doc.git